webpack/governance/MODERATION_POLICY.md

-Any Collaborator found to be violating the privacy of the webpack/moderation repository by repeatedly sharing or discussing the details of webpack/moderation issues in any public forum or social media service risks being permanently removed from the webpack GitHub organization.
+Any Collaborator found to be violating the privacy of the webpack/moderation repository by repeatedly sharing or discussing the details of webpack/moderation issues in any public forum or social media service risks being permanently removed from the webpack GitHub organizations.

 ## Escalation of Issues